alban-gerome/kermit/beavis and md5 modules.md

 Beavis.js and md5.js properties:
 --------------------------------

+* kermit.utils.getMD5 : deprecated with beavis.0.3.js, use _kermit.utils.get.MD5_
+* kermit.utils.getSelector : deprecated with beavis.0.3.js, use _kermit.utils.get.selector_
+* kermit.utils.getCheckSum : deprecated with beavis.0.3.js, use _kermit.utils.get.checksum_
-* kermit.utils.getMD5 : pass a string and get the MD5 hash
+* kermit.utils.get.MD5 : pass a string and get the MD5 hash
-* kermit.utils.getSelector : pass a DOM element and get the CSS selector back
+* kermit.utils.get.selector : pass a DOM element and get the CSS selector back
-* kermit.utils.getCheckSum : calculate the verification code for the visible elements in the HTML body
+* kermit.utils.get.checkSum : calculate the verification code for the visible elements in the HTML body

 Added in Beavis v0.2: